 Why Legal Representation Matters

-While the expungement process may seem straightforward, having an attorney handle your application ensures that all paperwork is properly completed, deadlines are met, and your case is presented effectively to the court.
-If the prosecutor objects, an attorney can argue on your behalf at the hearing and present evidence of your rehabilitation.
+Having an attorney handle your application ensures that all paperwork is properly completed, deadlines are met, and your case is presented effectively to the court.
+If the prosecutor objects, an attorney can argue on your behalf at the hearing and present evidence of your rehabilitation—employment records, character letters, treatment completion certificates.
+An attorney who knows the specific judge and local prosecutor's office can make a significant difference.
 Errors in the application or missing documentation can delay or derail the process entirely.

-If you believe your record may be eligible for sealing under Ohio's updated laws, Jwayyed Law LLC can evaluate your case, determine your eligibility, and guide you through the entire process.
+If you believe your record may be eligible for sealing under Ohio's updated laws, Jwayyed Law LLC can evaluate your case, determine your eligibility, and guide you through the entire expungement process.
+Call (614) 285-5482 or schedule a free consultation today.
+We serve all Ohio counties for expungement petitions.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.